 My Testimony - How I Learned The Truth

-Until age 42, I was spoon feed by preachers and religious individuals in reference to how to become a Christian and live a Christian life.
-When I was young, I went to church services with my parents, but it had no meaning.
-I went to church services because my momma told me I had to go.
-When I became a teenager, I pretty much stopped going to church services.
-Throughout my high school years and early twenties, I did about everything bad you could imagine, short of going to jail... and I consider myself extremely fortunate... blessed to be alive.
-Although I generally meant well, I certainly did not do well.
-I married my lovely wife, Angie, at age 22.
-Unfortunately, we seldom attended church services much right after we married.
-We started working and hanging out with some religious friends in our late twenties because we wanted to know more about God, the Bible, church, and how to live a Christian life.
-We started attending a Presbyterian Church where her boss and a co-worker/friend attended.
-Angie always left things up to me, so I was the one that would study and learn what we needed to know, and she would pretty much follow my lead.
-I had no problem with this and started reading the Bible, but I never studied the Bible that close if the truth is to be known.
-When I read the Bible, I skimmed through it, occasionally studying some passages.
+In our late twenties, we started working and hanging out with some religious friends and were learning more about God, the Bible, church, and how to live a Christian life.
+We started attending a Presbyterian Church, where Angie's boss, co-worker, and friend attended.
+Angie always left things up to me, so I was the one who would study and learn what we needed to know, and she would pretty much follow my lead.
+I had no problem with this and started reading the Bible, but I never studied the Bible that closely.
+When I read the Bible, I skimmed through it, occasionally digging a little deeper into some passages.
 The Bible always seemed to be confusing for me to understand for the most part.
-I basically just listened to what others told me and trusted them, which I learned much later in life to be a colossal mistake and tantamount to playing Russian roulette with my soul.
+I basically just listened to what others told me and trusted them, which I learned much later in life to be a colossal mistake: playing Russian roulette with my soul.

 I started studying with a different intent than ever before.
 By no means have I become a scholar or theologian, but I certainly do not believe we have to be one to understand God's way, the truth.
-I have definitely learned what it takes to be saved.
-After learning exactly what God commands of us to be saved, I followed those instructions.
+I have no doubt learned what it takes to be saved.
+After learning what God commands of us to be saved, I followed those instructions.
 I am now saved, not because I prayed a prayer, not because I "feel" like I am saved, but because I obeyed the gospel and followed the instructions God's Word gives us on what we must do to be saved.
 Am I now a perfect man without sin... hardly so.
 I must persevere to the end.
 With God's help through His Word, I can do it if I choose to.
-I am still learning more each day, and I am on a mission to learn as much as I can possibly learn... a mission that I hope will not end until I go to be with the Lord.
+I am still learning more each day, and I am on a mission to learn as much as I can learn... a mission that I hope will not end until I go to be with the Lord.

 God bless you!